crcn/tandem-old/packages/front-end/README.md

 - eliminate current friction.
 Don't focus on UI.
 - make compiler more efficient.
 UI needs to be more explicit.

+ISSUES:

+- cannot be explicit about props since we don't know about the information that controllers would receive.
+Props
+- must not be definable.
+- maybe maintain label since
+  - it's less opinionated
+  - is decoupled from code implementation
+  - kinda explicit
+  - explicitness can be fixed

 IMMEDIATE:

+- use label for slot instead of public name
 - fix slot name generator
 - refactor styles pane to use inspector nodes instead of synthetic
 - ability to name slots